1-800-832-7191

 Why do Estuaries matter?
 Estuaries support birds, fish, shellfish, and plant life.
 Many cities and ports are located on estuaries due to their access to both inland and oceanic routes.
 They help protect inland areas from storm surges and flooding.

-• Very strong tidal currents, often exceeding 4 knots
+- Very strong tidal currents, often exceeding 4 knots

-• Tidal flow direction changes with the tide.
+- Tidal flow direction changes with the tide.
 These changes funneling massive volumes of water in and out of the Sound

-• Upwelling and turbulence, due to the depth and constriction, making it a hotspot for fishing and a challenge for navigation
+- Upwelling and turbulence, due to the depth and constriction, making it a hotspot for fishing and a challenge for navigation

-• Because it’s the main outlet for tidal exchange, The Race acts like a throttle, accelerating water movement during tidal changes.
+- Because it’s the main outlet for tidal exchange, The Race acts like a throttle, accelerating water movement during tidal changes.

 Hell Gate is a narrow tidal strait in the East River, connecting the western end of Long Island Sound to the Harlem and East Rivers.
-It is known for:

-• Complex and dangerous currents, due to the convergence of multiple water bodies
+- Complex and dangerous currents, due to the convergence of multiple water bodies

-• Tidal lag, where the timing of high and low tides differs from the rest of the Sound
+- Tidal lag, where the timing of high and low tides differs from the rest of the Sound

-• Standing waves and eddies, especially during peak tidal flow
+- Standing waves and eddies, especially during peak tidal flow

-• Hell Gate’s name reflects its historical reputation for shipwrecks and treacherous navigation, largely due to these tidal dynamics.
+- Hell Gate’s name reflects its historical reputation for shipwrecks and treacherous navigation, largely due to these tidal dynamics.

 Summary

 The tides in Long Island Sound demand some know-how.
 One should not be “exploring” The Race and Hell Gate without experience.
 The Race is a narrow, deep channel at eastern end with fast currents, strong tidal exchange.
 This presents a huge navigational challenge.
 Hell Gate is the confluence of rivers at western end creating complex currents, tidal lag, eddies (a swirling current of water that moves in a circular pattern, often opposite to the direction of the main current) and also presents a huge navigational challenge.
-These areas must be treated with respect.
+Treat these areas with respect.
 We all love to be on the water, but the water can be unforgiving.
 Be careful friends.

 Visit the Connecticut Department of Energy and Environmental Protection’s Tide Table page for tides in Long Island Sound.
 Like this Blog…view the rest of them on our Boaters Blog Page